Skip to content

 A home construction loan is a short-term, higher-interest loan that provides the funds required to build a residential property.

-Construction loans typically are one year in duration.
-During this time, the property must be built and a certificate of occupancy should be issued.
+Construction loans typically last one year.
+During this time, the property must be built, and a certificate of occupancy should be issued.

 How do construction loans work?

-Construction loans usually have variable rates that move up and down with the prime rate.
+Construction loans usually have variable rates that increase with the prime rate.
 Construction loan rates are typically higher than traditional mortgage loan rates.

 With a traditional mortgage, your home acts as collateral — if you default on your payments, the lender can seize your home.

-With a home construction loan, the lender doesn’t have that option, so they tend to view these loans as bigger risks.
+The lender doesn’t have that option with a home construction loan, so they tend to view these loans as bigger risks.

-Because construction loans are on such a short timetable and they’re dependent on the completion of the project, you need to provide the lender with a construction timeline, detailed plans and a realistic budget.
+Because construction loans are on a short timetable and depend on the completion of the project, you need to provide the lender with a construction timeline, detailed plans, and a realistic budget.

-Once approved, the borrower will be put on a draft or draw schedule that follows the project’s construction stages, and will typically be expected to make only interest payments during the construction stage.
+Once approved, the borrower will be put on a draft or draw schedule that follows the project’s construction stages.
+During this stage, the borrower is typically expected to make only interest payments.

-Unlike personal loans that make a lump-sum payment, the lender pays out the money in stages as work on the new home progresses.
+Unlike personal loans, which require a lump-sum payment, the lender pays out the money in stages as work on the new home progresses.

-These draws tend to happen when major milestones are completed — for example, when the foundation is laid or the framing of the house begins.
+These draws tend to happen when major milestones are completed — for example, when the foundation is laid or the house’s framing begins.

 Borrowers are typically only obligated to repay interest on any funds drawn to date until construction is completed.